I’d like for you to introduce me to someone.

 The person is not a stranger; you’ve gone to bed with them every night for years.
 They’re right there waiting for you when you wake up in the morning, as you rub the sleep out of your eyes and face another day of trying to achieve perfection.
+You spend all day with them, every day.

 What made you start hiding this part of you?

 You’ve now become someone who needs to look completely put together.
 You’re very successful as you work to stay in control.
 You’re a great friend to all, the face you show to the world is happy.
-You’ve got a loving family, a good job and a life that looks stable.
+You’ve got a loving family, a good job and a life that appears extremely stable.
 If life has handed you struggles, you’ve come through them like a champ.

-The other part of you…
+That other part of you…

 What is perfectly hidden depression?